FREE SHIPPING on purchases over 1,500 CZK 📦

 FAQ — Frequently Asked Questions

-How quickly do the patches start working?
+How quickly do the patches start to work?

 Most women feel relief within 20–30 minutes of application.
 For best results, apply at the first signs of pain — don't let cramps fully set in.